 Holland’s largest contiguous area with tulip fields is blooming near the village Anna Paulowna about 60 km north of Amsterdam.
-Here the smell of hyacinthfields is overwhelming.
-Holland’s romantic heart beats.
+Here the smell of hyacinth fields is overwhelming.
+Right here Holland’s romantic heart beats.
 Feel it.
 Love is just a romance away.

-We visited the fields recently on April 22 2015.
-The weather was not so good.
+When we visited the tulip fields the weather was not so good.
 But under an overcast sky we took the magnificent pictures in the gallery right below.
-Yet, the flowering season has not reached the top.
-So if you are in Holland next week (April 26 2015) make a trip to Anna Paulowna.
+Yet, the flowering season had not reached the top mid April.
+So if you are in Holland in the end of April make a trip to Anna Paulowna.
 Follow the N 249 and about 15 km north of Alkmaar the Bulb-Region begins.
 The landscape is modern yet monumental with ancient farmhouses and Wind-Mills are scattered all over the place.

-On sunday May 3, 2015 many landowners give access to the public to cross their fields on foot.
+On Sundays at the end of April and the beginning of May, many landowners give access to the public to cross their fields on foot.
 Tours start between 7.30 a.m. and 2.00 p.m at Belkmerweg 65, 1753 GD Sint Maartenszee and Camping de Nollen, Westerweg 8, 1756 JD Callantsoog.
 You can make a trip of 30 km if you want.
-Depending on the weather dates may change here you find exact information about going across the tulip fields on foot.
+Depending on the weather dates may change here you find the exact information about going across the tulip fields on foot.

-If you plan your trip well in advance and you organise an OV-Chipcard to travel with discount on Dutch public transport you can rent a bike at any railway station and take a late train back to your hotel in Amsterdam.
-If you want to escape the the hustle and hastiness of the Amsterdam you better stay in the heart of the flower region and book a hotel.
+If you plan your trip well in advance and you organize an OV-Chipcard to travel by a discount on Dutch public transport you can rent a bike at any railway station and take a late train back to your hotel in Amsterdam.
+If you want to escape the hustle and hastiness of Amsterdam you better stay in the heart of the flower region and book a hotel.

 - Visit the harbor city of Den Helder.